tpelcm/ansible-magweg/roles/internal/myapp/README.md

     .
     5 directories, 13 files

 Note that the `0.1.1` version has the "data": the three records and the contents of the data directory.

+#### Database upgrade

 On the __postgresql__ VM we can list the databases as shown below.

     postgres=# \l
                                         List of databases